Navayana: History

-Ambedkar re-emphasized Buddhist principles to address modern issues.
-Navayana dhamma doctrine as propounded by Ambedkar, states Sumant (2004), "does not situate morality in a transcendental [religious] domain", nor in "a civil association, including the state".
-Dhamma is derived from and the guiding principle for social conscience.

-Navayana Buddhism began in 1956, when Bhimrao R. Ambedkar adopted it, and 380,000 oppressed community members converted to Navayana Buddhism from Hinduism on 14 and 15 October 1956.
-After that on every year 14 October is celebrated as Dhammachakra Pravartan Day at Dikshabhoomi, Nagpur:
+Ambedkar established Navayāna Buddhism in 1956, and 380,000 oppressed community members converted to Navayāna Buddhism from Hinduism on 14 and 15 October 1956.
+Consequently, 14 October is celebrated annually as Dhammachakra Pravartan Day at Dikshabhoomi, Nagpur:

 I will accept and follow the teachings of Buddha.
 I will keep my people away from the different opinions of Hinayana and Mahayana, two religious orders.
 Our Buddhism is a Neo-Buddhism, Navayana.